KFreon/KaelsKabbage/content/posts/1-building-ios-certs-on-windows/index.md

         // Or if you get a .crt that needs to be a .pfx openssl pkcs12 -export -inkey ios.key -in <crtName>.crt -out <pfxName>.pfx
     ```
+> If you get "MAC verification failed, password incorrect?" augment the pkcs12 line above `...-export -legacy -inkey...` as the Azure agents haven't updated to openssl v3 yet apparently.
+> [For reference](https://stackoverflow.com/questions/70431528/mac-verification-failed-during-pkcs12-import-wrong-password-azure-devops), it's an algorithm change between versions of openssl.

 That’s it!
 No more hunting for someone around the office with a Mac.